Understanding the 10/20/30 Rule of PowerPoint Presentations

 3. The text on each slide should be no lower than 30 points in size.

-Guy Kawasaki’s 10/20/30 rule emphasizes brevity, focus, and visual appeal to keep your audience engaged and deliver your message effectively.
+Guy Kawasaki’s 10-20-30 rule for slideshows emphasizes brevity, focus, and visual appeal to keep your audience engaged and deliver your message effectively.

 Let’s examine each rule and explore how to apply it to your presentations.